murex/mikado-testbuilders-kata/workshop/Animation Guide.md

 | Avoids mocks                                  |                                   |
 | You don't need full-fledged builders to start |                                   |

+Would this workshop work with your team?
+How can you compare the approach to writing the two tests?

 Ideas to apply this in your daily work:

-* Do this workshop with your team
 * Stick test mikado graphs on the wall, so that everyone can contribute
+* Use and online mind-map software and share it with the team (especially with a remote team)
 * Try it on the next bug you have to deal with, while pairing with a buddy
 * Try [mob programming](https://en.wikipedia.org/wiki/Mob_programming), to quickly
   agree on a shared way of working